KnowledgeAnywhere/FortunaSDK/README.md

 ## Issues

 * Bugs related to the SDK should be filed under this Github Repository.
 Be sure to include your Node version and any relevant error information.
-* Issues with the Fortuna API itself should be emailed to support@knowledgeanywhere.com
+* Issues with the LMS API itself should be emailed to support@knowledgeanywhere.com

 ## Contributing